mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 there will be a ‘chain of command’ issue much like that encountered in naval or military games.

-The adventuring party in a noble–based game will normally centre on a noble (obviously) but will also include his or her close retinue.
+The adventuring party in a noble–based game will normally center on a noble (obviously) but will also include his or her close retinue.
 These people will be friends or experts such as scientists, bodyguards and the like.
 While they may not have the same social advantages